Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Reform Act 1867

 When Cranborne entered the Cabinet meeting on 25 February "with reams of paper in his hands" he began by reading statistics but was interrupted to be told of the proposal by Lord Stanley that they should agree to a £6 borough rating franchise instead of the full household suffrage, and a £20 county franchise rather than £50.
 The Cabinet agreed to Stanley's proposal.
 The meeting was so contentious that a minister who was late initially thought they were debating the suspension of habeas corpus.
 The next day another Cabinet meeting took place, with Cranborne saying little and the Cabinet adopting Disraeli's proposal to bring in a Bill in a week's time.
 On 28 February a meeting of the Carlton Club took place, with a majority of the 150 Conservative MPs present supporting Derby and Disraeli.
 At the Cabinet meeting on 2 March, Cranborne, Carnarvon and General Peel were pleaded with for two hours not to resign, but when Cranborne "announced his intention of resigning...Peel and Carnarvon, with evident reluctance, followed his example".
 Lord John Manners observed that Cranborne "remained unmoveable".
 Derby closed his red box with a sigh and stood up, saying "The Party is ruined!"
 Cranborne got up at the same time, with Peel remarking: "Lord Cranborne, do you hear what Lord Derby says?"
 Cranborne ignored this and the three resigning ministers left the room.
 Cranborne's resignation speech was met with loud cheers and Carnarvon observed that it was "moderate and in good taste – a sufficient justification for us who seceded and yet no disclosure of the frequent changes in policy in the Cabinet".

-Disraeli introduced his Bill on 18 March and it would extend the suffrage to all rate-paying householders of two years' residence, dual voting for graduates or those of a learned profession, or those with £50 in governments funds or in the Bank of England or a savings bank.
+Disraeli introduced his Bill on 18 March and it would extend the suffrage to all rate-paying householders of two years' residence, dual voting for graduates or those of a learned profession, or those with £50 in government funds or in the Bank of England or a savings bank.
 These "fancy franchises", as Cranborne had foreseen, did not survive the Bill's course through Parliament; dual voting was dropped in March, the compound householder vote in April; and the residential qualification was reduced in May.
 In the end the county franchise was granted to householders rated at £12 annually.
 On 15 July the third reading of the Bill took place and Cranborne spoke first, in a speech which his biographer Andrew Roberts has called "possibly the greatest oration of a career full of powerful parliamentary speeches".
 Cranborne observed how the Bill "bristled with precautions, guarantees and securities" had been stripped of these.
 He attacked Disraeli by pointing out how he had campaigned against the Liberal Bill in 1866 yet the next year introduced a Bill more extensive than the one rejected.
-In the peroration Cranborne said:
+In the peroration, Cranborne said: